-A draft manual for New York City is available here.
+A draft manual is available here.
 All plans and providers will use the same coding construct which will crosswalk procedure code and modifier code combinations back to fee-for-service (FFS) rate codes.

 Under a value based system, how will authorization work for individuals who struggle with severe mental illness and are doing well but do not demonstrate progress as it is traditionally known?

 Symptom reduction may not always be the primary goal.
 The State will look at functional assessment and how the service that is being provided is creating a functional improvement to the client and their well-being.
 Managed care organizations will also pay attention, specifically, to how services keep individuals out of the hospital.

 Are Managed Care Organizations (MCOs) required to contract with providers?